xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 Attackers cannot waltz into your Linux machine and plant whatever and whenever they want.
 An attacker needs to work hard to find an exploit and deliver it, and then they need to build upon that attack.
 Linux does have some security features to prevent attacks.

-- [DAC](https://en.wikipedia.org/wiki/Discretionary_access_control) (Discretionary Access Control): Essentially file permissions and passwords—when you provide a password to install software, that is DAC.
+- **DAC** (Discretionary Access Control): Essentially file permissions and passwords—when you provide a password to install software, that is DAC.

-- [MAC](https://en.wikipedia.org/wiki/Mandatory_access_control) (Mandatory Access Control): Like locked doors and access codes, software can only access exactly what it's allowed to.
+- **MAC** (Mandatory Access Control): Like locked doors and access codes, software can only access exactly what it's allowed to.
 Typically the developer, or your Linux distro vendor, writes these policies.

-- [Kernel Self-Protection](https://docs.kernel.org/security/self-protection.html): A suite of policies and sensible defaults that hardens how the Linux kernel mediates access to resources—in a nutshell, it tries to avoid doing stupid things.
+- **Kernel Self-Protection**: A suite of policies and sensible defaults that hardens how the Linux kernel mediates access to resources—in a nutshell, it tries to avoid doing stupid things.

-- [PIE/PIC](https://en.wikipedia.org/wiki/Position-independent_code) (Position Independent Executables and Position Independent Code): A fancy way of saying that executables frequently change their address (in memory) to avoid the bad guys.
+- **PIE/PIC** (Position Independent Executables and Position Independent Code): A fancy way of saying that executables frequently change their address (in memory) to avoid the bad guys.

 There are a lot of other aspects about the Linux system that contribute to its security, but they're out of scope.
 The point that I wish to make is that Linux does some things to protect your system, but it operates on one simple principle: **prevention**.
 If the system is compromised, the game is over.